ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Collection and Methodology

-Enhancing simulation development efficiency hinges on modularizing digital assets and maximizing their reusability.
-A key innovation of this work is embedding customizable behaviors directly within each asset to enable interactive functionality without writing additional code.
-Within a single assembly, a module can respond to one another.
-For example, pressing a microwave's button automatically opens its door.
-Within different assets, actions can trigger cross-asset effects, such as flipping a wall switch to illuminate the room.
-Traditionally, implementing these interactions requires developing Isaac Sim Python scripts to manipulate joints, resulting in low code reuse and high redundancy.
-In contrast, our approach binds behaviors to assets at design time: researchers or artists can simply import the USD file and instantly gain interaction affordance.
-The same behavior (e.g., ``toggle door'') can be applied to microwaves, refrigerators, cabinets, or any compatible model without rewriting code.
-This modular, reusable design not only reduces development overhead but also accelerates algorithm iteration allowing researchers to focus on advancing embodied AI rather than asset programming.
+\textbf{Improving asset reusability.} Enhancing simulation development efficiency hinges on modularizing digital assets and maximizing their reusability.
+Our approach binds behaviors to assets at design time: researchers and artists can simply import the USD file and instantly obtain interaction affordances.
+This modular, reusable design reduces development overhead and accelerates algorithm iteration, allowing researchers to focus on advancing embodied AI rather than asset programming.